Rhino Shield Cost AnalysisGet a Free Estimate

 Vinyl siding doesn’t insulate your walls as well as wood, so it won’t significantly lower your utility bill, even when used in conjunction with foam behind the panel.
 The shape of the vinyl panel itself will not allow a uniform fit of the foam insulation.

 No matter how closely vinyl resembles wood, any artificial siding will diminish the historic authenticity of an older home.
 In many cases, the original trim and ornamental details are covered or removed.
 In some installations, the original clapboard is completely removed or seriously damaged.
 Vinyl siding will always alter the overall texture and proportions of the house, changing the depth of moldings and replacing natural wood grain with factory-made embossed patterns.

 For new construction in the United States, vinyl is becoming increasingly common.
 On the other hand, many home shoppers still perceive vinyl as a tacky shortcut or a cover-up for possible problems.
 Homes built before 1940 lose their historic appeal when their authentic siding is covered.
 Before you install vinyl over wood clapboard or cedar shingles, look closely at other homes in your neighborhood.
 In a neighborhood of historic homes or upscale houses constructed primarily of wood and masonry, adding vinyl siding can diminish a home’s appeal to potential buyers.

-Contact Charlotte Rhino Shield Today for a Free Estimate!
+Contact Rhino Shield Carolina Today for a Free Estimate!

-Call Charlotte Rhino Shield Today and Never Paint Again!
+Call Rhino Shield Carolina Today and Never Paint Again!

 Less hassle, and easier to maintain overall.
 Helps with wood repairs, sealing, and caulking.